How to Apply

-- SSAT Scores – Solebury School requires applicants to submit an SSAT score.
+SSAT scores - Applicants to Solebury have the option, but are not required, to submit an SSAT score.
 You can register for this at www.ssat.org.
-Whether you are from a school that does a lot of standardized testing or one where they are not emphasized, don’t worry.
+If you choose to submit one, whether you are from a school that does a lot of standardized testing or one where they are not emphasized, don’t worry.
 Do your best.
-This is just one of many things we will use to get to know you.
-Middle School applicants only need to take the SSAT if they are applying for the Trustees’ Merit Scholarship Program.
-(Please note: Merit Scholarships are for domestic students only.)
+This is just one of many things we will use to get to know you. *The application portal will show that this item is missing, please continue to submit your application through the SAO portal.*

 - If you are applying for the Learning Skills program, you do not have to take the SSAT, because you will have to submit psycho‐educational testing instead.
-The exception to this is if you are also applying for the Merit Scholarship Program.
 The comprehensive psycho-educational evaluation (WISC-IV) will need to be completed by a licensed psychologist within the last two years.
 The testing should assess the student in the following areas: intellectual ability, information processing, learning styles, academic achievement, and social and emotional adjustment.
-After this testing, along with current grades and IEP, is reviewed, the student may be invited to sit for an evaluation.
-There is a $150 fee for the evaluation.

 Students applying to Solebury School are also welcome to use The Association of Boarding School (TABS) Common Application.